superfly/docs/elixir/the-basics/clustering.html.md

 ## The cookie situation

 Before two Elixir nodes **can** cluster together, they must share a secret cookie.
 The cookie itself isn't meant to be a super secret encryption key or anything like that, it's designed to let us create multiple sets of small clusters on the same network that don't all just connect together.
 Different cookies means different clusters.
-For instance, only the nodes that all use the cookie "abc" will connect together.
+For instance, only the nodes that all use the cookie `abc` will connect together.

 For us, this means that in order for `my_remote` node to connect to the cluster on Fly, we need to share the same cookie value used in production.